VAT Calculator

 VAT is imposed on the increase in value of a product or service at each stage of its production or distribution:

-- Final sale: The consumer pays the VAT included in the purchase price of the goods.
+3. Consumer: The consumer pays the VAT included in the purchase price of the goods.
 This stage ends the cycle of VAT as there is no subsequent stage to offset this tax.

-In each stage, businesses collect the VAT and then deduct the amount they have paid on purchases, remitting the balance to the government.
+*At each stage, businesses collect the VAT and then deduct the amount they have paid on purchases, remitting the balance to the government.
 This mechanism ensures that the tax is effectively collected on the added value at each stage, reducing the chances of evasion.

 Stage 1: Manufacturer

-- Selling price to the retailer: $100.
+• Sale price to the retailer: $100.

 Stage 2: Retailer